celinedurniak/test_nbsphinx/docs/examples/using_mantid/README.rst

   .. code-block:: console

-     scripts\pip install path_to_QENSmodels
+     Scripts\pip install path_to_QENSmodels

-  where path_to_QENSmodels is the location of the QENSmodels' folder on your computer
+  where path_to_QENSmodels is the location of the QENSmodels folder on your computer

 On Linux